xvitaly/srcrepair/docs/help/source/graphic-tweaker.rst

     -novid -full -h 1280 -w 1024

 Warning!
 Do not use ``-dxlevel`` command-line option, because it will lead to the fact that the game video settings will no longer be saved correctly.
-This is a known issue for all Source Engine games.
+This is a known issue of all Source Engine games.

 .. index:: launch options, game launch options, changing launch options
 .. _gt-setparams: